DeepModelingHackathon/Hackathon2021/README.md

 Develop good workflows for large-scale and computationally-intensive tasks, which would help to boost the efficiency of scientific computation jobs.
 #### Possible solution：
 Design and develop a workflow using Apache airflow or aiida, or other workflow management tools.
 One may take dpti (https://github.com/deepmodeling/dpti ) as an example.
+#### Get Start:
+You can see [here](https://github.com/deepmodeling/deepmd-kit) for coding instruction, and `develop` branch is where you accomplish this project.
+You might be able to get the descriptors mainly around `deepmd-kit/deepmd/descriptor` in `develop` branch.
+Be aware of **online tutorial of DeepMD-kit** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose DeepMD-kit relevant projects.

+#### Scoring point:
+1.The correctness of the implementation;

+2.The universality and transferability of the designed workflow.

+#### Submit:
+A zip file which contains:

+1.a report detailing the process of the experiment;

+2.a copy of code that can run directly.
 <br>
 <br>